Chia Youyee Vang

 Chia Youyee Vang is a professor of history at the University of Wisconsin-Milwaukee.
 Her research and writing deals with the Hmong diaspora, other Southeast Asian diasporas and refugees and on community-building efforts among Hmong people in the United States.

 Vang is the author of the books Hmong in Minnesota and Hmong America : reconstructing community in diaspora.
 She is also the co-editor of Claiming Place: On the Agency of Hmong Women.
-Hmong in America has been described as "the first scholarly examination of the Hmong experience in the U.S."
+Hmong America has been described as "the first scholarly examination of the Hmong experience in the U.S."

 Biography

 Vang was born in Laos on June 5, 1971.
 She was displaced by the Vietnam War and resettled in Saint Paul, Minnesota as a child.
 Her parents were farmers, both in Laos and in Minnesota.
 As a child, she and her siblings spent summers harvesting vegetables and selling crops alongside her parents.
 She received a bachelor's degree from Gustavus Adolphus College (1994), a master's degree (1996) and Ph.D.
 (2006) from the University of Minnesota.
 She began teaching at the University of Wisconsin-Milwaukee in 2006 where she became the first Hmong tenure-track faculty member.
 There, she established an interdisciplinary Hmong Diaspora Studies program, of which she is the director.
 The program was developed in response to growing demands from Asian-American students calling for coursework that reflected their life experiences; the Hmong were the largest Asian ethnic group on campus, representing 2% of the student body.

-Vang is now a full professor at the University of Wisconsin-Milwaukee and is the university's associate vice chancellor for global inclusion and engagement.
+Vang is now a full professor at the University of Wisconsin-Milwaukee and is the university's Vice Chancellor for Community Empowerment & Institutional Inclusivity.

 Vang is married to Tong Yang.
 Together they have one daughter and two sons.